Is Tokenmaxxing the New AI Trend?

 AI leaders like Anthropic, Open AI and Meta have internal leaderboards to see how many tokens are utilized and the value of them.
 This has become a competition similar to the old school method of “how many lines of code can you produce.”

-Where Does Tokkenmaxxing creates value going forward:
+Where does Tokkenmaxxing create value going forward?

 1. Higher-quality decision making